jimmyt1988/unit-testing-unreal-engine/5.2/readme.md

 Here, you can use the following methods to make assertions about the results.

 In this case, we are using `TestEqual` to check if the temperature has decreased by the expected amount.

+# 5. Running your tests

+## Running tests in Unreal Engine

+1. Compile and run your project so that Unreal Engine Editor is running.
+1. Visit `Tools/Session Frontend` in the Unreal Engine Editor.
+1. Click `Automation`
+1. Click on the dropdown that says `Standard Tests` and choose `Product Tests`.
+(This was defined by this `EAutomationTestFlags::ProductFilter` flag).
+1. Find your test and select the checkbox to mark for running.
+1. Click "Start Tests"
+1. You can debug at this point by returning to your Visual Studio editor and setting breakpoints inside your test.
+Just note that optimizations may need to be turned off.

+## Running tests using command line (CLI)

+1. Open a command prompt and type this in, modifying the command tokens to match your requirements.
+For example, {Username}, {ProjectName} and {TestName}. {TestName} can be used as a sort of search, for the tests you want to run.

+    ```cmd
+    "C:\Program Files\Epic Games\UE_5.2\Engine\Binaries\Win64\UnrealEditor-Cmd.exe" "C:\Users\{Username}\Unreal Projects\{ProjectName}\{ProjectName}.uproject" -execcmds="Automation RunTests {TestName};Quit" -stdout -unattended -NOSPLASH -NullRHI
+    ```

+1. 1.
+Now hit run, and you should see the tests run in the command prompt.
+1. If you want to see colours for errors, try using PowerShell instead and running the following:

+    ```powershell
+    $command = "& 'C:\Program Files\Epic Games\UE_5.2\Engine\Binaries\Win64\UnrealEditor-Cmd.exe' 'C:\Users\{Username}\Unreal Projects\{ProjectName}\{ProjectName}.uproject' -execcmds='Automation RunTests {TestName};Quit' -stdout -unattended -NOSPLASH -NullRHI"
+    Invoke-Expression $command | ForEach-Object {
+        if ($_ -match "Error") {
+            Write-Host $_ -ForegroundColor Red
+        } elseif ($_ -match "Success") {
+            Write-Host $_ -ForegroundColor Green
+        } else {
+            Write-Host $_ -ForegroundColor White
+        }
+    }
+    ```

+### Running tests using Visual Studio

+1. Visit `Test/Test Explorer` in Visual Studio.
+1. Note that, as long as you configured your Visual Studio correctly, you should see your tests here.
+1. You can filter using the search bar.
+There is a lot of built in tests here so it may be useful to filter by your project name.

 # References